RAKWireless/Evaluation_Boards/README.md

 More details can be found in our [Web Documentation](https://doc.rakwireless.com/rak4600-lora-evaluation-board/overview)

 ----
-## RAK4200 LPWAN Evaluation Board
+## RAK811 LPWAN Evaluation Board
-The RAK4200 is based on the STM32L071 MCU and a SX1276 LoRa® transceiver, that complies with the LoRaWan® 1.0.2 protocols.
+The RAK811 is based on the STM32L151 MCU and a SX1276 LoRa® transceiver, that complies with the LoRaWan® 1.0.2 protocols.
 ![image](/res/RAK4200-1.png)
 ### Key Features
-- STM32L071 MCU
+- STM32L151 MCU
-  - ARM 32-bit Cortex – M0+ with MPU
+  - ARM 32-bit Cortex – M3
   - UART/I2C/GPIO
-  - Up to 192KB flash memory with ECC
+  - 128KB flash memory with ECC
-  - 20KB RAM
+  - 16KB RAM
-  - 6KB of data EEPROM with ECC
 - SX1276 LoRa® transceiver
   - Frequency range: 863–870MHz (EU) / 902–928MHz (US), ISM and SRD systems
   - Ultra-Low Power Consumption 1.5uA in sleep mode

-The RAK4200 is available for the following LPWAN regions:
+The RAK811 is available for the following LPWAN regions:
 | | |
 |-|-|
 |EU433|IN865|